Can You Put Drain Cleaner In A Garbage Disposal?

 boiling water pan

-Sometimes, the simplest solutions are the best.
-Boiling water can work wonders on grease and minor clogs.
-Just boil up a pot of water and carefully pour it down the disposal.
-It can melt away grease that might be causing a slowdown.
+Sometimes the simplest is the best.
+Boiling water can do wonders for grease and clogs.
+Just simmer a pot of water and slowly pour it down through the disposal.
+It may be able to melt grease that’s causing a clog.

 3. Ice and Salt